Notifications from Aflac

 How to get an accidental death and dismemberment insurance policy

-You can get AD&D insurance through work or individually through an insurer, and each type of policy works differently.
+You can typically get AD&D insurance through work or individually through an insurer, and each type of policy works differently.
 Let’s look at the differences between group and individual AD&D insurance:

 Group AD&D insurance